-This function is used to wait for a reply of a request made with send\request/3 from the event manager.
-This function must be called from the same process from which send\request/3 was made.
+This function is used to wait for a reply of a request made with send_request/3 to the event manager.
+This function must be called from the same process from which send_request/3 was made.

 Timeout is an integer greater then or equal to zero that specifies how many milliseconds to wait for an reply, or the atom infinity to wait indefinitely.
 If no reply is received within the specified time, the function returns timeout and no cleanup is done, and thus the function must be invoked repeatedly until a reply is returned.